EunsunJou/Economy_RIPGLA/README.md

-# Update on December 28, 2022 (reflected in Proceedings of AMP 2022)
+## Update on December 28, 2022 (reflected in Proceedings of AMP 2022)

-After presentation of the study at AMP 2022 in October 2022, I realized that two of the 68 languages initially reported (Lang 1 and Lang 2) were not the ones randomly sampled with Praat, but ones I created separately at an earlier stage of the project.
+After presentation of the study at AMP 2022 in October 2022, I realized that two of the 68 languages initially reported (labeled Lang 1 and Lang 2) were not the ones randomly sampled with Praat, but ones I created separately at an earlier stage of the project.
 Since they were identical to Lang 14 and Lang 8 respectively, I excluded Lang 1 and Lang 2 and recalculated the mean performance and mean difference in number of grammar changes for 66 languages.
+I also renamed Lang 67 and Lang 68 to Lang 1 and 2 to avoid confusion about the total number of languages.
+(The old and new Lang 1 and Lang 2 are clearly distinghished in directories.
+Labels in result files are also edited accordingly.)

-This change does not affect the crucial findings nor the general conclusion of this study, but I believe it is a more accurate reflection of the project.
+*This change does not affect the crucial findings nor the general conclusion of this study*, but I believe it is a more accurate reflection of the nature of the project.

-I do have the older repository preserved here: https://github.com/EunsunJou/Economy_RIPGLA_Old
+The older repository is preserved here: https://github.com/EunsunJou/Economy_RIPGLA_Old

 # Economy_RIPGLA